idubrov/lcd/README.md

     }
 }

-// implement `Delay` trait to allow library to sleep for the given amount of time impl Delay for HW {
+// Implement the `Delay` trait to allow library to sleep for the given amount of time impl Delay for HW {
     fn delay_us(&mut self, delay_usec: u32) {
         // should sleep for the given amount of microseconds }
+}

+// If your hardware has a backlight, implement `Backlight` trait to control it impl Backlight for HW {
+    fn set_backlight(&mut self, enable: bool) {
+        // configure pins to turn the backlight on/off.
+    }
 }